 Click here fore Lao version/ຄລິກບ່ອນນີ້ເພື່ອອ່ານພາສາລາວ

 There is a new push for breastfeeding in developing countries.
 Researchers promote it to fight malnutrition in young children.

-Studies have shown that women who receive counseling about breastfeeding are more likely to feed their babies only breast milk for
+Studies have shown that women who receive counseling about breastfeeding are more likely to feed their babies only breast milk for the first six months.

 The League is an international organization